drplote/FG-2e-PlayersOption/README.md

 ### Threshold of Pain

 Automates the Hackmaster threshold of pain check, which occurs when someone has taken half of their maximum hit points of damage in a single hit.
-Automatically rolls a saving throw vs death (with Magical Defense Adjustment from Wisdom) and applies unconsciousness for a duration in rounds equal to the amount you fail the roll by.
+Automatically rolls a saving throw vs death (with Magical Defense Adjustment from Wisdom) and applies Stunned for a duration in rounds equal to the amount you fail the roll by.
 Currently kind of annoying since you could be knocking skeletons and other things out that TOP shouldn't apply to, so a future plan is to add in another option which does the roll but doesn't apply unconsciousness (you can do it manually), and also create a way to specify that a character or NPC should be immune to TOP checks.

 ### Use Fumble Tables